jchirch/noteTaker/README.md

 NoteTaker is a simple note-taking app built with Angular as a way to document my learning journey with the framework.
 Each note represents something I learned about Angular while building this app.
 The goal was to familiarize myself with a new framework, implement CRUD functionality to create a simple MVP, and explore best practices along the way.

 ## Getting Started

 ### Backend Setup
 This app pairs with a Rails API backend, [note_taker_api](https://github.com/jchirch/note_taker_api).

-To start the Rails server, run `rails server` and ensure the API runs on `http://localhost:3000/`.
+**Initialization**

+1. Clone into local directory: Run `git clone git@github.com:jchirch/note_taker_api.git`
+2. Open in code editor
+3. Install dependencies: Run `bundle install`
+4. Open Rails Server: Run `rails s`

 ### Development server

+**Initialization**

+1. Clone into local directory: Run `git clone git@github.com:jchirch/noteTaker.git`
+2. Open in code editor
+3. Install dependencies: Run `npm install`
-To start the Angular development server, run `ng serve`, open browser, and navigate to `http://localhost:4200/`.
+4. Start the Angular development server, run `ng serve`, open browser, and navigate to `http://localhost:4200/`.

 The application will automatically reload whenever any source files are modified.

+## Testing
+This app uses Cypress for it's End to End coverage.
+1. In Code Editor terminal, run: `npx cypress open`
+2. In testing browser click "e2e Testing", select browser of choice, then click "Start E2E Testing in 'browser of choice'".
+3. Run spec files.

+**Or**

+To run e2e without the GUI interface, open Code Editor terminal and run : `npx cypress run`

 ## Features
 - View all notecards